qinjie/faker-providers-sg-context/README.md

-This project implements a few Providers for [Faker](https://github.com/joke2k/faker) Python package.
+This project implements a few SG-related Providers for [Faker](https://github.com/joke2k/faker) Python package.

 List of Providers: